Activities for team building and games for your virtual team

 For eg, you could hold a face-off decorating department desk (this is a huge success in Halloween’s The Muse office), or schedule a cookie or guacamole-making contest, where staff bring their best recipes and the team votes their preferences (plus, who doesn’t like food during the workday?).

-While encouraging workers to spend time together and bond over a shared hobby, it generates a touch of healthy rivalry.
+Encouraging workers to spend time together and bond over a shared hobby generates a touch of healthy rivalry.
 Activities to create teams outside the Workplace

 89. Full a Challenge on Escaping the Room

-These days, everyone is doing them, and it's no wonder why: trying to escape when you're "trapped" in a room (in a set time period) with people is a team.
+These days, everyone is doing them, and it’s no wonder why: trying to escape when you’re “trapped” in a room (in a set time period) with people in a team.

 Culture.
 Game-go-game